 The thickness of the splint can help with jaw disorders (TMD) as well by causing the joint to separate and relieve the pressure on the joint.
 Some people experience soreness in their jaw from grinding, moist heat packs and gentle exercises can help alleviate this pain.

 Prevention is key!
-If you are concerned that you may clench or grind your teeth, come in and see us for a consult.
+If you are concerned that you may clench or grind your teeth, contact us for a consultation.

 Article by Coolum Beach Dentist, Dr Saba Ghahari